hongyusu/hongyusu.github.io/_posts/2015-08-12-outstanding-doctoral-candidate-award-2014.md

 This award eventually marks the end of my life being a *student* :relaxed:.
 Now I am trying to briefly write here my 20ish years' memories and experience just in case that I will forget some of these someday.

-First, the photo taken in the Chinese embassy Finland with our ambassador YU Qingtai (middle) and first secretary GAO Yuhang (left).
+First, the photo taken at the Chinese embassy Finland with our ambassador YU Qingtai (middle) and first secretary GAO Yuhang (left).
 ![photo1]({{ site.url }}/myimages/outstandingphdaward.jpg)

 My journey started when I was 6 or 7 years old like any non-exceptional Chinese kid.